The righteous shall flourish like the palm tree. He will grow like a cedar in Lebanon. Psalm 92:12

 4 Then Jeremiah the prophet said to them, “I have heard you.
 I will pray to the Lord your God according to your words; and it will happen that whatever thing the Lord answers you, I will declare it to you.
 I will keep nothing back from you.”

-5 Then they said to Jeremiah, “May the Lord be a true and faithful witness among us, if we don’t do according to every word which the Lord your God sends you to tell us.
-6 Whether it is good, or whether it is bad, we will obey the voice of the Lord our God, to whom we send you; that it may be well with us, when we obey the voice of the Lord our God.”
+5 Then they said to Jeremiah, “May the Lord be a true and faithful witness among us, if we do not do according to every word which the Lord your God sends you to tell us.
+6 Whether it is pleasing to us, or whether it is displeasing, we will obey the voice of the Lord our God, to whom we send you; that it may be well with us, when we obey the voice of the Lord our God.”

 7 After ten days, the word of the Lord came to Jeremiah.
-8 Then he called Johanan the son of Kareah, and all the captains of the forces who were with him, and all the people from the least to the greatest, 9 and said to them, “The Lord, the God of Israel, to whom you sent me to present your supplication before him, says: 10 ‘If you will remain in this land, then I will build you up, and not pull you down, and I will plant you, and not pluck you up; for I grieve over the distress that I have brought on you.
-11 Don’t be afraid of the king of Babylon, of whom you are afraid.
-Don’t be afraid of him,’ says the Lord: ‘for I am with you to save you, and to deliver you from his hand.
+8 Then he called Johanan the son of Kareah, and all the captains of the forces who were with him, and all the people from the least to the greatest, 9 and said to them, “The Lord, the God of Israel, to whom you sent me to present your supplication before him, says: 10 ‘If you will remain in this land, then I will build you up, and not pull you down, and I will plant you, and not pluck you up; for I am relenting in the disaster that I have brought on you.
+11 Do not be afraid of the king of Babylon, of whom you are afraid.
+Do not be afraid of him,’ says the Lord: ‘for I am with you to save you, and to deliver you from his hand.
 12 I will grant you mercy, that he may have mercy on you, and cause you to return to your own land.

 2 Timothy 2